-Crime victims have the right to choose to talk to police when they feel ready to do so, and can also choose to decline involvement with the police.
+Crime victims have the right to choose to talk to police when they feel ready or can decline involvement with the police.
 Reporting an incident to police does not automatically lead to criminal charges being filed or criminal prosecution.
 However, when a victim immediately reports an incident, police are better able to collect evidence that may be helpful in building a criminal case, even if the victim decides to wait until a later date to pursue criminal charges.
 In addition, the victim will have input about his or her case after talking with police.

 SMU is committed to responding to reports in a timely and respectful manner.
 When a victim makes a report to SMU Police, the police will request information about the circumstances of the incident and the alleged perpetrator in order to aid the investigation and build a criminal case.
 In their operations and criminal investigations, SMU Police follow state and federal rules of procedure and evidence.
-The investigation conducted by SMU Police can include gathering evidence and witness statements, and obtaining search warrants and arrest warrants from a judge.
+The SMU Police investigation can include gathering evidence and witness statements and obtaining search warrants and arrest warrants from a judge.

-A crime alert is issued if SMU determines there is imminent danger, or the likelihood of a continuing danger, against which the campus community needs to be warned, or if an alert would aid in the prevention of similar crimes in the future.
-Crime alerts are also posted online at smu.edu/Aware and <a href="mailto:s
+An SMU Aware alert is issued if it is determined that the campus community needs tob e warned of an imminent danger, or the likelihood of a continuing danger, or if an alert could prevent similar crimes in the future.
+These alerts are also posted online at smu.edu/Aware and smu.edu/police.

-SMU Police notify the Dallas County District Attorney's Office or other appropriate external law enforcement agency when a case of sexual assault has been reported and is under investigation.
-When a victim decides to pursue criminal charges, a prosecutor in the District Attorney's Office determines whether sufficient evidence exists to press charges, SMU Police have presented the findings of their investigation.
+SMU Police notify the Dallas County District Attorney's Office or other appropriate external law enforcement agency when a case of sexual assault is reported and under investigation.
+When a victim decides to pursue criminal charges, a prosecutor in the District Attorney's Office determines whether sufficient evidence exists to press charges after SMU Police have presented the findings of their investigation.
 The District Attorney then presents the case to a grand jury to obtain an indictment and proceed with a trial.
 SMU Police are available to counsel and accompany students through the criminal process; call 214-768-3333 for more information.

-In addition, when a case of sexual harassment is reported to SMU Police, the police notify the SMU Title IX Coordinator, as required by state and federal law.
-The SMU Title IX Coordinator will provide information about the victim's option to pursue an SMU grievance process under University policy, in addition to the criminal process.
+When a case of sexual harassment is reported to SMU Police, the police notify the SMU Title IX Coordinator, as required by state and federal law.
+The SMU Title IX Coordinator will provide information to the victim about the option to pursue an SMU grievance process under University policy, in addition to the criminal process.
 See "Reporting to the SMU Title IX Coordinator and Pursuing an Internal Grievance Process" section for more information.